Troubleshooting iTechworld Lithium Storage Batteries

 Are you experiencing technical issues with an iTechworld product?
 We have all the support you need.
 Utilize all our technical know-how to help walk you through common troubleshooting issues

-The battery will be in safe mode; the most common reason for an iTechworld battery to go into safe mode is from draining the battery to a voltage of 10v or less.
-Here are the methods for bringing the battery out of safe mode.
+The battery will be in safe mode; the most common reason for an iTechworld battery to go into safe mode is from draining the battery to a voltage of 10.5v or less.
+Please follow this link to view our different methods for bringing your battery out of Safe Mode.
+Lithium Battery Safe Mode (itechworld.com.au)

 If you have a charged battery (E.G., car battery), jumper cables and a battery charger, follow the below steps to bring your iTechworld lithium battery out of safe mode.